[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 The Future Promise: All Israel Will Be Saved

-And then Paul says something that many churches ignore:
+And then Paul says something that stops the argument cold:

 “And in this way all Israel will be saved, as it is written, ‘The Deliverer will come from Zion, he will banish ungodliness from Jacob; and this will be my covenant with them when I take away their sins.’”
-(Romans 11:26–27, ESV)
+(Romans 11:26–27)

 “All Israel will be saved.”